-- 4.2 There has continued to be a steady increase in reported domestic abuse incidents over the last ten years.
+- 4.1 Domestic Abuse is one of the highest crime volumes in the borough and there has continued to be a steady increase in reported domestic abuse incidents over the last ten years.
 This is the case nationally.
-This is in part felt to be due to increase confidence in victims to report concerns, but ultimately is reflective of the high prevalence of these issues. - 4.3 Annually within Swale, the local domestic abuse picture is captured within the Community Safety Strategic Assessment.
-This reviews all local data and contextual views from partner agencies to better understand the prevalence, a breakdown of issue types and risk concerns.
-This data is currently used by the Swale Community Safety Partnership to determine local actions for the upcoming year. - 4.4 Within Kent, an annual Domestic Abuse Needs Assessment is also completed.
-This reviews Kent wide concerns on this agenda, as well as focusing on how partners have worked together to address already identified concerns.
+This is in part felt to be due to increase confidence in victims to report concerns, but ultimately is reflective of the high prevalence of these issues. - 4.2 Annually within Swale, the local domestic abuse picture is captured within the Community Safety Strategic Assessment.
+Within Kent, an annual Domestic Abuse Needs Assessment is also completed.
+Both documents show how partners within Kent will work together to tackle this issue.